Alternative water supply projects

 Taylor Creek Reservoir improvement project

 The District is pursuing a project to change the current reservoir operating schedule and corresponding water levels, which range from 41 to 43 feet National Geodetic Vertical Datum (NGVD), to an operating schedule that would bring the water level in the reservoir to 46 feet NGVD.
 Raising the water level would increase the water supply yield from the reservoir without any supplemental diversions from the St. Johns River.
-The estimated design cost for this project is $1.4 million and the design is currently under way.
-The estimated construction cost has not been determined but will be developed during the design phase.

 Enhanced Taylor Creek Reservoir project